conversejs/converse.js/docs/source/plugin_development.rst

 .. note:: **Trying out a plugin in JSFiddle**

-    Because Converse.js consists only of JavaScript, HTML and CSS (with no backend code required like PHP, Python or Ruby) it runs fine in JSFiddle.
+    Because Converse consists only of JavaScript, HTML and CSS (with no backend code required like PHP, Python or Ruby) it runs fine in JSFiddle.

-    Here's a Fiddle with a Converse.js plugin that calls ``alert`` once it gets initialized and also when a chat message gets rendered: https://jsfiddle.net/4drfaok0/15/
+    Here's a Fiddle with a Converse plugin that calls ``alert`` once it gets initialized and also when a chat message gets rendered: https://jsfiddle.net/4drfaok0/15/

 .. note:: **Generating a plugin with Yeoman**

-    The rest of this document explains how to write a plugin for Converse.js and ends with a documented example of a plugin.
+    The rest of this document explains how to write a plugin for Converse and ends with a documented example of a plugin.

     There is a `Yeoman <http://yeoman.io/>`_ code generator, called